-A spectacle can be created when the fusion of two disciplines come together, particularly between the fashion and art world.
-Entering the eternal critical debate as to whether fashion is truly is “artistic” or rather an “art form” in itself, the 2018 runway found itself paving the way for fine art to infiltrate the fashion industry.
+A spectacle can be created when the fusion of two disciplines come together, most notably between the fashion and art world.
+Entering the critical debate as to whether fashion is truly “artistic” or rather an “art form” itself, the past ten years within the fashion industry has been shaped by the voice of fine artists infiltrating the catwalk.

 Viktor & Rolf’s SS16 undeniably sought inspiration from Pablo Picasso’s Woman in the Hat (1961), regenerating fragmented structures of a sculpted face, and reworking the physiognomy into a dress.
-The abstract, yet iconic collaboration moulded together binaries of the past and present, traditional and classical, working to change our experience with classical pieces of art, yet still providing the opportunity for the work of an artist to remain relevant and appreciated.
-This renaissance of sorts, the “rebirth” of a painting and our perception of it duly changes, from viewing Van Gogh’s A Wheatfield with Cypresses with the naked eye, to actually feeling the sublimated mastery printed onto bag on your arm.
-It invites an alternate experience, one that is more tactile and tangible, rather than visionary.
+The abstract, yet iconic collaboration moulded together binaries of the past and present, traditional and classical, working to change our experience with classical pieces of art, yet still providing the opportunity for Picasso’s work to remain relevant and appreciated.
+This renaissance of sorts, the “rebirth” of a painting and our perception of it duly changes, from viewing Van Gogh’s A Wheatfield with Cypresses with the naked eye, to actually feeling the sublimated mastery printed onto bag, hanging off your arm.
+It opens up the idea of “experience”, one that is more tactile and tangible, rather than visionary.

-Recognising the need to proclaim a particular taste in art and subsequently make an eminent display of it, designers are beginning to recognise this, and have found the niche gap in the marketplace to satisfy consumer needs with artistic talent.
-Situated amongst the critical divide of “art appropriation and popular idealism” sits Jeff Koons, argues Financial Times reported Jo Ellison.
-Koons, the American artist renowned for his monumental works, approaches interdisciplinary collaborations with a habitual chutzpah.
-Symbolically deconstructing the classical frames and moulding the masterpieces into purposeful commodified goods, Koons, amongst other fashion houses have sought to change our aesthetic experience with an artwork.
+Recognising the needs of the individual to proclaim a particular taste in art and subsequently make an eminent display of it, designers are beginning to recognise this, exposing the niche gap in the marketplace to satisfy consumer needs with artistic talent.
+Situated amongst the critical divide of “art appropriation and popular idealism” sits Jeff Koons, argues the Financial Times reporter Jo Ellison.
+The American artist renowned for his monumental work (the Balloon Dog) invites interdisciplinary collaborations with a habitual chutzpah.
+Symbolically deconstructing the classical frames and moulding the masterpieces into purposeful commodified goods, Koons, amongst other fashion houses have sought to change our aesthetic experience with artwork.